Primary Care Mortality Database

 What is the Primary Care Mortality Database?

-The PCMD is managed by the Health and Social Care Information Centre (HSCIC) and is accessed securely using Open Exeter via a N3 connection.
+The PCMD is managed by the Health and Social Care Information Centre (HSCIC) and is accessed securely using Open Exeter via an N3 connection.

 Who is it for?

-This database is for use by analysts in Public Health in Local Authorities and NHS Organisations using deaths data for public health statistical purposes.
+This data is for use by Public Health analysts in Local Authorities and analysts in NHS Organisations who require deaths data for statistical purposes.

 What data are available?

-The PCMD contains monthly (and annual extracts in time) of individual record level data on deaths supplied directly by ONS and includes:
+The PCMD contains monthly and annual extracts of individual record level data on deaths supplied directly by ONS and includes:

-- A single linked dataset including registered GP/practice, patient details, causes of death, and NHS number
+- A single linked dataset including registered GP/practice, patient details e.g. age, causes of death, and NHS number.

-- Data that can be extracted by residence or GP practice of registration
+- Data that can be extracted by residence or GP practice registration.

 In addition the legal access to personal confidential data has changed under the Health and Social Care Act 2012.
 The HSCIC has issued some FAQs to assist in determining whether your organisation can access patient confidential data and these should be referred to prior to requesting access to PCMD.